Hyperparticle/udify/README.md

 ## Configuration Options

-One can specify the type of device to run on.
+1. One can specify the type of device to run on.
 For a single GPU, use the flag `--device 0`, or `--device -1` for CPU.
+2. To skip waiting for the dataset to be fully loaded into memory, use the flag `--lazy`.
+Note that the dataset won't be shuffled.
+3. Resume an existing training run with `--resume <archive_dir>`.
+4. Specify a config file with `--config <config_file>`.

 ## SIGMORPHON 2019 Shared Task